 - Do not plant trees in an irrigated lawn.
 Lawns require more water than trees, and over-watering trees can adversely affect their health and lifespan.

-- Lawn – Lawn provides aesthetic benefits and is good for active play areas, but it is also one of the highest water users in your garden.
+Lawn provides aesthetic benefits and is good for active play areas, but it is also one of the highest water users in your garden.
 Limit your use of lawn – consider how much lawn you actually need and place it only where it will be used.
-Choose turf varieties most adapted to your climate.
-Warm season varieties use considerably less water than cool season varieties (see Turf Varieties and Lawn Care for more information.
+Choose grass varieties most adapted to your climate.

 Right Plant For The Right Place